rkahtan/liftoff-react-native/README.md

 Technologies: React Native, Google Firebase, Expo

-To run this app, load the QR code at: https://expo.dev/@rk-expo/liftoff
+To run this app download Expo Go at https://expo.dev/client and load the QR code at: https://expo.dev/@rk-expo/liftoff